chicolucio/truth-table-generator/README.md

 +---+---+--------+-------+
 ```
 As can be seen, the PrettyTable output has less blank spaces.
 However, the
-PrettyTable module has much less output options and it is deprecated.
+PrettyTable package has much less output options and it is deprecated.
 So I
-decided to use the Tabulate module as standard.
+decided to use the Tabulate package as standard.

 The command `print(table.asTabulate())` renders the table with Tabulate
-module.
+package.
 The first column presents line numbers (that can be disabled with
 the parameter `index=False`):
 ```
 +----+-----+-----+----------+---------+